ublue-os/bazzite/README.md

 You can find us on the [Universal Blue Discord](https://discord.gg/f8MUghG5PB).

-You can also discuss Bazzite on our [Discourse](https://universal-blue.discourse.group/c/bazzite/5) forums and find additional [documentation](https://universal-blue.discourse.group/docs?category=5) surrounding the project too.
+You can also discuss Bazzite on our [Discourse](https://universal-blue.discourse.group/c/bazzite/5) and find additional [documentation](https://universal-blue.discourse.group/docs?category=5) surrounding the project too.